Tommy Cronin

-Thomas Vincent Cronin (April 29, 1896 – April 24, 1964) was an American professional football halfback.
-He played college football for Dubuque and the Marquette Golden Avalanche and later played one season in the National Football League (NFL) with the Green Bay Packers in 1922.
+Thomas Vincent Cronin (April 29, 1896 – April 24, 1964) was an American professional football player who was a halfback in the National Football League (NFL).
+He played college football for the Dubuque Duhawks and Marquette Golden Avalanche and later played one season in the NFL with the Green Bay Packers in 1922.
 After his playing career, he served as a high school football coach, a dairy businessman and a civic leader in Janesville, Wisconsin.

 Early life

 Cronin, who was of Irish descent, was born on April 29, 1896, in Janesville, Wisconsin.
 He attended Janesville High School where he played both football and basketball; he and Moxie Dalton, who also played professionally in 1922, remained the only alumni of Janesville to ever play in the NFL until Keeanu Benton in 2023.
 The Janesville Weekly Gazette described him as one "of the classiest basketball players who ever donned a high school uniform."

 College career

 After high school, Cronin began attending Dubuque College (now Loras College).
 He played college football for the Dubuque football team in 1916 and was described as their "wonderful little [halfback]," while he "won applause with his long end runs and open field footwork," according to the Gazette.
 He helped Dubuque win the conference championship and was named second-team all-conference at right halfback.

 After the 1916 season, Cronin was drafted to serve in World War I; while serving in the military, he played for the 1917 Camp Grant football team.
 He served overseas and had returned to the U.S. by March 1919.
 He enrolled at Marquette University in Milwaukee, Wisconsin, later that year, and became a starter for the Marquette Golden Avalanche football team.
 In addition to football, Cronin also played basketball for Marquette.

 Cronin was the "star halfback" for Marquette from 1919 to 1921.
 The Journal Times noted that he was "considered one of the fastest men in middle west collegiate football" during his stint with the Golden Avalanche.
 He played his final game for Marquette against Wabash in 1921 and was the star player of the game, despite having been advised to stay out due to injuries, with the Gazette noting "he put everything he had into it."
 After the 1921 season, he played a game for the Marquette All-Stars, composed of top former players for the Golden Avalanche, against the professional Beloit Fairies.